arslanbisharat/project-redux-bookstore/README.md

 ![screenshot2](./src/assets/screenshot02.png)

-> We were able to make everything communicate between parent containers and child components through Redux.
+> We were able to create books and reomve books through Redux.

 ## Live Version